Plains, Kansas

 Plains is a city in Meade County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,037.
-It is notable for the width of its main street which is the widest in the United States at 155 ft 5 in across.
+It is located along U.S. Route 54 highway.
+Plains is notable for the width of its main street, which is the widest in the United States at 155 ft 5 in across.

 History

 Plains was originally called West Plains, and under the latter name was platted in January 1885.